Nullreff/Puppeteer/README.md

 ### Impluses

 * `<userID>.Puppeteer.Start` `Slot` - Starts the cloning/puppeting process.
 The slot passed should include a dynamic variable space containing all the variables listed below.
+If the process has already started this does nothing.
+* `<userID>.Puppeteer.Refresh` `Slot` - Performs a deep refresh of everything including source, template and variable changes
-* `<userID>.Puppeteer.Start` `Slot` - Stops the cloning/puppeting process on a slot that `Start` was previously called on.
+* `<userID>.Puppeteer.Stop` `Slot` - Stops the cloning/puppeting process on a slot that `Start` was previously called on.
 * `<userID>.Puppeteer.Error` `string` - Called by the plugin when it encounters an internal error, used for debugging

 To stop the puppeting process, simply destroy the slot passed in to `<userID>.Puppeteer`